|Coat of arms|| A black crowned stag, on a gold field|

 - King Arlan I Durrandon, called "the Avenger", who expanded his kingdom as far as the Blackwater Rush and the headwaters of the Mander.

 - King Arrec Durrandon, who lost the riverlands to House Hoare.

 References and Notes

 This page uses content from the English Wikipedia.
 The original content was at House Baratheon.
 The list of authors can be seen in the page history of House Baratheon.
-As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.